corrode/corrode.github.io/content/case-studies/hubstaff/index.md

 </figure>

 Over time, more and more microservices got ported to Rust.

-What helped was that the team had prior experience with lower-level concepts from C++.

-> I believe the team's strong C++ background made the transition to Rust almost seamless.
-Many of Rust’s more challenging low-level concepts have parallels in C++, such as the memory model, RAII, move semantics, pointers, references, and even aspects of ADTs (achievable in C++ with tools like `std::optional` and `std::variant`).
-Similarly, Rust’s ownership system and concepts like lifetimes echo patterns familiar to anyone experienced in managing resources in C++.

 ## When to Use Rust And When to Stick With Rails